Jamie3213/blog/_posts/2025-08-01-ive-been-to-hell.md

 from logging import Logger

-from foo.jobs.bar import transforms from foo.tools.dals.behaviors import HasAppend, HasRead from foo.tools.query import SparkQueryEngine
+from foo.jobs.bar import transforms from foo.tools.query_engine import SparkQueryEngine from foo.tools.stores.behaviors import HasAppend, HasRead

-def run(pos: HasRead, crm: HasRead, curated: HasAppend, engine: SparkQueryEngine) -> None:
+def run(sales_store: HasRead, customer_store: HasRead, curated_store: HasAppend, engine: SparkQueryEngine) -> None:
     # Extract
-    orders = pos.read("order", "sales")
+    orders = sales_store.read("order", "sales")
-    customers = crm.read("customer", "masterdata")
+    customers = customer_store.read("customer", "masterdata")

     # Transform
     transformed = transforms.add_customer_name(engine, orders, customers, region="EU")
-    transformed = transforms.aggregate_amount_by_customer(transformed)
+    transformed = transforms.aggregate_order_amount_by_customer(transformed)

     # Load
-    curated.append(transformed, "order_aggregation", "sales")
+    curated_store.append(transformed, "order_aggregation", "sales")

 ```

 This approach ensures that:

-* Each job is isolated from any other, with the only dependencies being logical dependencies on the data the job needs to read
+* Each job is isolated, with the only dependencies being logical dependencies on the data the job needs to read.
-* All core business rules defined by our transforms are testable in isolation and written in a format which is understandable by a large range of users outside of data engineers
+* All core business rules defined by our transforms are testable in isolation and written in a format which is understandable by a large range of users outside of data engineers.
-* The overall ETL process is easily testable, either by standing up real instances of required tables or by mocking the DALs that are passed into the `run` function
+* The overall ETL process is easily testable, either by standing up real instances of required tables or by mocking the DALs that are passed into the `run` function.
-* The separation of each stage of the ETL process is clear and provides a simple high-level flow of data through the ETL process
+* The separation of each stage is clear and provides a simple high-level flow of data through the ETL process.

-Dependng on the similarity of the various jobs in the `foo` domain, we might choose to define a single entrypoint into the application or we might decide to have an entrypoint per job.
+Depending on the similarity of the various jobs in the `foo` domain, we might choose to define a single entrypoint into the application or we might decide to have an entrypoint per job.
 In either case, the entrypoint is where we would handle instantiating things like a Spark session and instances of our DALs.
 In addition, we might also want to pass a logger into the `run` function or alternatively define some kind of decorator for transforms to auto-log key execution metrics to avoid cluttering the `run` function.

+This approach ensures that:

+* Each job is isolated, with dependencies only on the data it reads.
+* Core business rules in the transforms are testable in isolation and written in a format accessible to users beyond data engineers.
+* The overall ETL process is easily testable, either by using real table instances or mocking the DALs passed to the `run` function.
+* Each stage is clearly separated, providing a straightforward, high-level view of data flow through the ETL process.

+Depending on the similarity of jobs in the `foo` domain, we can define a single entrypoint for the application or one per job.
+The entrypoint handles instantiating the Spark session and DALs (and anything else we want to pass into the `run` function).
+We might also use a decorator to auto-log key execution metrics or to catch, log and re-raise unhandled exceptions, keeping the `run` function uncluttered.

+## Wrapping up

+Notebooks are powerful for exploration and prototyping, but as our data systems grow in complexity, they become a barrier to maintainability, testability, and scalability.
+By treating each data domain as a well-defined application, structuring ETL processes with clear I/O boundaries, and enforcing testable, SQL-based transformations, we can build data applications that are reliable, reusable, and easier to operate.

+Adopting these practices brings the benefits of software engineering to data engineering: modularity, clear dependencies, automated testing, and the ability to deploy versioned artifacts.
+Teams that invest in these patterns are better positioned to scale their data infrastructure, reduce technical debt, and deliver consistent value to their users.